Skip to content

 Steinzeug-Keramo: Sustainable waste water disposal

-Natural raw materials from regional sources, resource-efficient production, re-use: this is how Wienerberger’s subsidiary Steinzeug-Keramo contributes to the circular economy.
+Natural raw materials from regional sources, resource-efficient production, re-use: this is how wienerberger’s subsidiary Steinzeug-Keramo contributes to the circular economy.

 Raineo © Pipelife